 Most recently, Andrew worked as an investigative reporter at the Tribune-Review, where he won numerous national, state and local awards.
 The Pennsylvania Society of Professional Journalists and the Press Club of Western Pennsylvania each has recognized Andrew with its top award four times.
 The Scripps Howard Foundation honored Andrew with the William Brewster Styles Award for outstanding national business and economics reporting.

 Andrew’s book, The Color of Sundays, explores the role of race in the National Football League and examines how the Pittsburgh Steelers identified undervalued players at historically black colleges and universities.
 The Independent Book Publishers Association recognized the book with a Silver Benjamin Franklin Award.
-Andrew authored Breakaway, a best-seller about how the Penguins’ hockey team built a championship franchise and a new arena.
+Prior to that, Andrew authored Breakaway, a best seller about how the Penguins hockey team built a championship franchise and a new arena.
 He also has written All About Roberto Clemente, a children’s book about the Pirates outfielder and Puerto Rican native.

-Andrew graduated from Columbia University’s Graduate School of Journalism and Dickinson College.
-He is pursuing a Ph.D. in Community Engagement at Point Park University.
+Andrew holds degrees from Columbia University’s Graduate School of Journalism and Dickinson College.
+He recently defended his dissertation research on citizen gatekeeping of news to complete a Ph.D. in Community Engagement at Point Park University.